kklash/mnemonikey/README.md

 Mnemonikey allows you to back up your PGP keys without managing highly sensitive and awkward digital files, without any loss of security.

+Mnemonikey determinstically derives a full set of PGP keys based on a secure, randomly generated seed.
+That seed (and the key creation timestamp) is then re-exported in the form of an English phrase which you can record on paper to fully back up your PGP key.
+The recovery phrase is encoded similarly to [how Bitcoin wallets are backed up](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), and even uses the same word list for better cross-compatibility (although the number of words in a Mnemonikey recovery phrase is different).

 ## PGP Key Backup Alternatives

 |Backup Format|Secure|Memorizable|Offline|Robust|